Celerway/metamorphosis/README.md

 ### Todo: Support for multiple subscriptions.

 Perhaps this could be done as simply as setting MQTT_TOPIC to several strings separated by , og ; or similar.
+We don't need this ourselves, but PRs are welcome.
+Should be too hard. #goodfirsttask